LGBTQ+ Mental Health: How to Support Your Child

 “Due to their intersecting identities, Black and Indigenous LGBTQ youth of color experience unique challenges and elevated stress,” Dr. Robinson-Mosley explains.
 “Additionally, Black teens may experience racial discrimination, isolation, and other race-related stressors that affect their academic performance and overall satisfaction.”
-She says Black LGBTQ+ teens can be less likely to use professional mental health services, which can have serious consequences.
-In fact, between 1991 and 2017, suicide attempts among Black teens increased by 73%, while attempts among white youth decreased.
+She says Black LGBTQ youth can be less likely to use professional mental health services, which can have serious consequences.
+In fact, between 1991 and 2017, suicide attempts among Black teens increased by 73%, while attempts among white LGBTQ youth decreased.

 The Biggest Thing You Can Do to Help

 Feeling a little overwhelmed by this information?
 That’s OK.
 If there’s one thing you should know about supporting the child in your life, it’s to do just that — support them.
 “Failing to affirm and support LGBTQ young people can damage their self-esteem and self-worth and prevent them from developing into healthy adults,” Dr. Robinson-Mosley says.
 “The trauma of experiencing rejection and abandonment from family members can significantly impact the trajectory of LGBTQ+ children's lives.
 And in the most tragic instances, these unsupportive behaviors can result in life-ending consequences.”

 Instead of assuming your kid knows you love them, be intentional about affirming how much you care for them.
 This might mean taking the time to bake their oh-so-complicated favorite caramel cheesecake as a surprise.
 Or maybe nothing means more to them than getting some good one-on-one time during a long walk outdoors.
 Whatever their love language, be sure you also tell them you love them regularly so they never doubt it even for a second.

 - National Queer and Trans Therapists of Color Network